-In all, your new Dual Justice (DJ) network allows victims of crime and vulnerable children to live a life of balance.
+In all, your new safety file network allows victims of crime and vulnerable children to live a life of balance.
 A life full of endlessly positive Hawthorne effects in addition to those endlessly mounting negative isolation effects.
-With PJ360, logical cycles of fact-based data meets illogical cycles of error-based data to help continuously increase the accuracy of future decisions and to help people turn their own nixed experiences, ideas or issues into flourishing opportunities!
+With Clean Law 360, logical cycles of fact-based data meets illogical cycles of error-based data to help continuously increase the accuracy of future decisions and to help people turn their own nixed experiences, ideas or issues into flourishing opportunities!

 Let's do the math.
 On average, the cost for supporting single justice alone in the classical "adult fighting file" system is $300 per hour.
 Not to mention the enormous tax dollars we spend on the building overhead and the wasted illogical closures of policy mechanisms.
 Plus, the classical system, those files, and those eventual deals do not study the effects of these life-altering pressures on children.
 Some call that getting hustled or swindled.
 You can think of it as children getting the "no end" of the measuring stick, or pipeline.
 No end of those deals.
 While also being kicked hard while they are down and unable to ever express their voice or get back up again.
 That's hard justice accounting.

-On the other hand, with your new DJ, child safety files are $0 to $29 a month.
-Depending one's level of need.
+On the other hand, with your new safety file agents and angels, child safety files are estimated to be $0 to $29 a month.
+Depending one's level of ultra safety needed.
 Some call that saving lives.
 You can think of it as being blessed.
-DJ adds value where single justice alone couldn't even see.
-That's easy justice accounting.
+Child safety file agents and angels add value where single justice alone couldn't even see.
+That's easy accounting.

-You're smart DJ is thrifty.
+You're smart connection-keeping is thrifty.
 It's a deal.
 It's the real deal.
-It's authentic Family Law 2.0, authentic positive childhood psychology, and way beyond community service.
+It's authentic, organic, positive childhood psychology, and way beyond community service.
 You're connected.
 Have fun and enjoy a great value.

-Because the alternative alone is hard & full of costly spots.
+Because the alternative alone is hard & full of costly,

 Aguinis, H. (2009).
 Performance management (2nd ed.).
 Upper Saddle River, NJ: